hieuvp/learning-bash-script/variables/README.md

 ## Variable Basics

+Bash variables have no type

+- Basically just store a string

+Names:

+- Only letters, numbers, and underscore are allowed
+- First character should be a letter or an underscore
-variables are case-sensitive
+- Variable names are case-sensitive

-Uppercase variables
+Uppercase variables:

 - Bash has many pre-defined variables
 - PATH, HOME, SECONDS, IFS, etc.